DL02926/CTFd-Deployment-With-uWSGI-NGINX/README.md

 ##### Conclusion & Reflection
 DISCLAIMER: I did not go into securing anything in this guide.
 I didn't walk through SSL certifications, firewall optimization, or anything of the sort.
 Using this guide alone will leave you with a potentially vulnerable system.
 The goal of this guide was to show how to get it to work in a test environment.
 Secure everything before going live!

-Also, I plan on updating this guide to include redis caching in the future.
-Keep an eye out!

 If everything went well, you should be able to see your unique homepage at your main domain, and see the CTFd page at www.domain.com/ctf!
 Happy hacking!